sidakgurleen/demo2/README.md

 # demo2
-this is a demo2 for git and github
+this is a demo2 for git and github.